makerdao/governance-manual/parameter-index/debt-auction/param-auction-duration-flop.md

 `Debt Auction Bid Duration` = 300 seconds
 `Debt Auction Duration` = 24 hours

+**Scenario 1 - Limited by Bid Duration**
 1. A Debt Auction has been triggered and 3 hours pass with no bid.
 2. Keeper A offers to take 20 MKR in exchange for 100 DAI at the 3-hour mark.
 3. Keeper B has 300 seconds in which to offer a more attractive bid or else Keeper A will win the auction.

+**Scenario 2 - Limited by Auction Duration**
+1. A Debt Auction has been triggered and 23 hours and 59 minutes pass with no bid.
-4. Keeper B offers to take 19 MKR in exchange for 100 DAI at 23 hours and 59 minutes into the auction.
+2. Keeper A offers to take 20 MKR in exchange for 100 DAI at 23 hours and 59 minutes into the auction.
-5. Keeper A has 60 seconds in which to offer a more attractive bid or else Keeper B will win the auction.
+3. Keeper B has 60 seconds in which to offer a more attractive bid or else Keeper A will win the auction.

 ## Purpose
 The Debt Auction Duration parameter allows Maker Governance to adjust the maximum duration for debt auctions in order to ensure robust keeper participation.
 It also helps to ensure a predictable time frame for the protocol to recover from an undercollateralized state.